cslab/csspin/tdocs/plugin_distribution.md

 We expect as well the first as the second set of 'clusters' to grow.

 Then there is another group of tasks which are neither tech-stack nor org-unit-specific.
-Moreover, at least part of them (`run`, `env`, `shell`?) doesn't even feel as optional.
+Moreover, at least part of them (`run`, `env`) doesn't even feel as optional.
 Therefore, I propose to leave them builtin into the core:

 - task `system-provision`
 - task `distro` (do we need this at all?)